jupyter/notebook/CONTRIBUTING.md

   - Run `pixi shell` in a terminal to activate the development environment
   - Use the commands above for building the extension and running the tests, for example: `jlpm build`
   - To start the application: `pixi run start`.
 A popup should appear with a button to open the Jupyter Notebook in a new browser tab.
 If the popup does not appear, you can navigate to the "Forwarded ports" panel to find the URL to the application.
-- [Gitpod](https://gitpod.io/#https://github.com/jupyter/notebook) integration is enabled.
-The Gitpod config automatically builds the Jupyter Notebook application and the documentation.
-- GitHub’s [built-in editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is suitable for contributing small fixes.
+- GitHub's [built-in editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is suitable for contributing small fixes.
 - A more advanced [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) editor can be accessed by pressing the dot (.) key while in the Jupyter Notebook GitHub repository